Fender Stratocaster: 1954–1984

 The Stratocaster was the first Fender guitar to feature three pickups and a spring tension vibrato system, as well as being the first Fender with a contoured body.
 The Stratocaster's sleek, contoured body shape (officially referred to by Fender as the "Original Contour Body") differed from the flat, squared edge design of the Telecaster.
 The Stratocaster's double cutaways allowed players easier access to higher positions on the neck.

 The first model offered for sale was the 1954 Fender Stratocaster.
 The design featured a solid, deeply contoured ash body, a 21-fret one-piece maple neck with black dot inlays, and Kluson SafeTi String post tuning machines.
-The color was originally a two-color, dark brown-to-golden yellow sunburst pattern, although custom color guitars were produced (An example is Eldon Shamblin's gold Stratocaster, dated 6/1954).
+The color was originally a two-color, dark brown-to-golden yellow sunburst pattern, although custom color guitars were produced (An example is Eldon Shamblin's gold Stratocaster, dated June 1954).

 In 1956, Fender began using alder for sunburst and most custom-color Stratocaster bodies.
 Ash needed grain filler and sanding blocks for contour sanding, though it was still used on translucent blonde instruments.

 In 1957, the neck shape took a more "V-shaped" feel with deeper body carves on the guitar a noted feature.

 In 1959, Fender introduced a thick Brazilian rosewood fretboard to the Stratocaster, now colloquially referred to as a "slab-board".
 This thicker board lasted until 1962, when the fretboard was made with a thinner 'veneer' of Brazilian Rosewood.
 Nearly all of the 1960s models of the Stratocaster had a rosewood fretboard, and maple fretboards would not be re-introduced in large numbers until 1970.

 In 1960, the available custom colors were standardized with a paint chip chart, many of which were Duco automobile lacquer colors from DuPont available at an additional 5% cost.
 Inter-departmental DuPont support research provided a flexible basecoat for their wood applications.

 A single-ply, eight-screw hole white pickguard (changed to an 11-hole three-ply in late 1959) held all electronic components except the recessed jack plate, facilitating assembly.

-The 1963 Fender Stratocaster shows an advancement in design from the 1950s models including a 'veneer' Brazilian rosewood board with Clay Dot inlays, a 3 tone sunburst finish on an Alder body and Kluson tuners.
+The 1963 Fender Stratocaster shows a change in design from the 1950s models including Clay Dot inlays, a 3 tone sunburst finish on an Alder body and Kluson tuners.

 To summarize, the specific features in the evolution of the Fender Stratocaster between 1954 and 1979 included: